JuriLu/RemixExpense/README.md

 NOTES:

-** If the code is right, and may ocurre an error unexplainable, make a npm run build
+** If the code is right, and may ocurre an error unexplainable, make a npm run build (npm run dev) ** After Backend modifications rerun the project npm run dev

 1. index (the word) denotes the main page that should be loaded for a given path For Example, in Expenses folder in routes, index.jsx is expenses/   route